-Peer Support contact details, go directly to page 30
+Peer Support Contact Details, skip to page 30

 Coventry Youth Activists CYA is a group of young activists fighting for disabled people's right to have a good life.

 www.facebook.com/covactivists

 Positive Youth Foundation supports young people aged 8 to 25 in the Coventry area.
 It runs programmes for young people including education, employment and training and arts and culture.